Ashley Youth Detention Centre

 The Ashley Youth Detention Centre is a youth detention centre outside Deloraine, Tasmania, Australia.
-It is the only such centre in Tasmania and has a capacity of 51 beds for 10 to 18 year olds convicted of crimes.
+It is the only such centre in Tasmania and has a capacity of 51 beds for minors – aged from 10 to 18 years – convicted of crimes, or on pre-trial remand.
+In September 2021, in response to ongoing complaints of sexual and physical abuse at the facility, the Premier of Tasmania announced that the centre would be replaced within three years.
+A commission of inquiry into child sexual abuse in Tasmanian institutions, which examined allegations of child maltreatment at the centre, began in October 2021.
+The commission published its report in September 2023.
+The Tasmanian government accepted all of the report's recommendations, and committed to implementing a new youth justice policy in line with the commission's findings.

+History

 The site was originally an experimental agricultural school, similar to the one at nearby Hagley, that opened in 1914 as the State Farm.
 The experiment was not successful and the school closed.
-The site was subdivided in 1922 and 90 acre set aside for a boy's home.
+The site was subdivided in 1922 and 90 acre set aside for a boys' home.
 The original 1913 building was retained for accommodation of the boys, and cottages kept for staff.
 From 1869 youth offenders had been housed in the Boys' Training School in Hobart.
-In 1922 the Deloraine school site was reopened as the Ashley Home for Boys, taking over the Hobart facility's function. it was first opened with a focus on farm work as a reform method.
+In 1922 the Deloraine school site was reopened as the Ashley Home for Boys, taking over the Hobart facility's function, first focusing on farm work as a reform method.
 It has remained as a youth detention centre since, and became known as the Ashley Youth Detention Centre in 2000.

+Child abuse

-In September 2021, it was announced that Ashley Youth Detention Centre would close within three years, and be replaced by two new facilities.
+In September 2021, amidst allegations of child sexual and other abuse, pending legal action by former detainees, and a staff sexual harassment complaint, the Premier of Tasmania announced that the centre would close within three years, to be replaced by two new, smaller facilities.
+The plans for two separate facilities were later dropped, with a single "therapeutically focused" youth justice facility to be located at Pontville, north of Hobart, proposed instead.